A Living Canvas: Art, Community & Culture

 Banana Peel; Day 19, 2019, Hahnemühle Photo Rag

 Banana Peel is a collection of 100 self-portraits taken over 100 days.
-I drove around my block, positioning myself on street elements and capturing the shots with a remote trigger.
-Shot on 35mm film with a 50mm lens, I waited until day 100 to process the entire series.
-Dempsey is originally from Connecticut.
-He now lives and works in Highland Park.
+Dempsey drove around his block, positioning himself on street elements and capturing the shots with a remote trigger.
+Shot on 35mm film with a 50mm lens, he waited until day 100 to process the entire series.
+Dempsey lives and works in Highland Park.

 Banana Peel; Day 61, 2019, Hahnemühle Photo Rag

 Banana Peel is a collection of 100 self-portraits taken over 100 days.
-I drove around my block, positioning myself on street elements and capturing the shots with a remote trigger.
-Shot on 35mm film with a 50mm lens, I waited until day 100 to process the entire series.
-Dempsey is originally from Connecticut.
-He now lives and works in Highland Park.
+Dempsey drove around his block, positioning himself on street elements and capturing the shots with a remote trigger.
+Shot on 35mm film with a 50mm lens, he waited until day 100 to process the entire series.
+Dempsey lives and works in Highland Park.

 Banana Peel; Day 93, 2019, Hahnemühle Photo Rag

 Banana Peel is a collection of 100 self-portraits taken over 100 days.
-I drove around my block, positioning myself on street elements and capturing the shots with a remote trigger.
-Shot on 35mm film with a 50mm lens, I waited until day 100 to process the entire series.
-Dempsey is originally from Connecticut.
-He now lives and works in Highland Park.
+Dempsey drove around his block, positioning himself on street elements and capturing the shots with a remote trigger.
+Shot on 35mm film with a 50mm lens, he waited until day 100 to process the entire series.
+Dempsey lives and works in Highland Park.

 Sisters, 2020, Silk dye on Silk